 People for Peace, Justice, and

-to share concerns and plan activities.
-We are involved in educational events, lectures,
+are involved in educational events, lectures,

 study groups, workshops, and calls for community action.